Boosting serotonin levels with tryptophan can improve depression, anxiety, ADHD, and more. Learn how tryptophan supplements and foods can help.

 But depression, anxiety, ADHD, memory loss, binge eating, and a host of other mental health issues have been correlated to a low level of tryptophan.

-So a lack of bioavailable tryptophan may have a big impact on your life.
+So a lack of bioavailable tryptophan could have a big impact on your life.

 Read on to learn how to strategically use food and tryptophan supplements to optimize serotonin levels.